dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

   section of the User's Guide.

-* Create Sphinx documentation files for each new use case (under docs/use_cases).
-There should be at least one use case in the docs/use_cases/met_tool_wrapper subdirectory for the new wrapper (more if it can be configured in diffferent ways that should be shown in an example).
+* Create Sphinx documentation files for each new use case (under *docs/use_cases*).
+There should be at least one use case in the *docs/use_cases/met_tool_wrapper* subdirectory for the new wrapper (more if it can be configured in different ways that should be shown in an example).
-  Be sure to add a README.rst file for the header.
+  Be sure to add a **README.rst** file for the header.